bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

  ![image](https://user-images.githubusercontent.com/15352153/120876052-e0493a00-c56b-11eb-9381-54e82ce7d7b7.png)

 Based off of the ratio data we see that chromosome 3 has a diploid region that is then going into a gain:
 However we see here that this is a copy-neutral loss of heterozygosity.
-This is a form of copynumber variations where the cell losses one allelic region but gains the other.
+This is a form of copynumber variation where the cell losses one allelic region but gains the other.
 So instead of AB it will be AA or BB.

  Now we see a chromsome 5 region which represents a gain and it is supported by the BAF